-The Michigan Law Firm, PLLC represents victims of distracted driving accidents across the State of Michigan.
+The Michigan Law Firm, PC represents victims of distracted driving accidents across the State of Michigan.
 A distracted driving case in one in which the negligent driver was operating an electronic device, eating, drinking, posting on social media such as Facebook, Twitter, or Snapchat, or carrying out an action that drove their attention away from the road, causing them to hit someone.
 There are a number of benefits that you may be entitled to as the victim of a distracted driving Michigan motor vehicle accident.

 Benefits for Victims of Michigan Distracted Driving Accidents

 Depending on a number of factors, you may be entitled to medical treatment, home nursing care, wage loss payments, attendant care services, and replacement services.
 You may also be entitled to compensation for pain and suffering.
-If you have been injured in an auto accident caused by a distracted driver, call The Michigan Law Firm, PLLC to speak to an experienced distracted driving auto accident lawyer today.
+If you have been injured in an auto accident caused by a distracted driver, call The Michigan Law Firm, PC to speak to an experienced distracted driving auto accident lawyer today.